vuetifyjs/docs-next/src/pages/en/components/switches.md

 # Switches

-The `v-switch` component provides users the ability to choose between 2 distinct values.
+The `v-switch` component provides users the ability to choose between two distinct values.
 These are very similiar to a toggle, or on/off switch, though aesthetically different than a checkbox.

 <entry-ad />

 ## Usage

-A `v-switch` in its simplest for provides a toggle between 2 values.
+A `v-switch` in its simplest form provides a toggle between 2 values.

 <example file="v-switch/usage" />